awslabs/graphstorm/docs/source/advanced/own-models.rst

         total_loss = pred_loss + reg_loss

-You can add a coefficient to control the influence of the regularization like the ``alpha_l2norm``.
+You can add a coefficient, like the ``alpha_l2norm``, to control the influence of the regularization.

 Put Everything Together and Run them
 -------------------------------------
-With all required modifications ready, let's put everything of the dummy model together in a Python file, e.g, d``ummy_nc.py``, as a full example.
-We can put the Python file and the related artifacts, including the YAML file, e.g., ``acm_nc.yaml``, and the ``ip_list.txt`` file in a folder, e.g. ``/dummy_model``.
-And then use the GraphStorm's launch script to run this dummy model in the GraphStorm framework.
+With all required modifications ready, let's put everything of the dummy model together in a Python file, e.g, ``dummy_nc.py``.
+We can put the Python file and the related artifacts, including the YAML file, e.g., ``acm_nc.yaml``, and the ``ip_list.txt`` file in a folder, e.g. ``/dummy_model/``.
+And then use the GraphStorm's launch script to run this dummy model.

 .. code-block:: python